T-TonyLiang/today-i-learned/machine-learning/linear-regression.md

 ## Single Variable

 Aka.
-Linear regression with one variable or univariate linear regression<br/>
+Linear regression with one variable or univariate linear regression .

 This just means that **y** is a linear function of **x**: h<sub>&theta;</sub>(x) = &theta;<sub>0</sub> + &theta;<sub>1</sub>x